Rxie9596/facemask/README.md

 And here is a commentary on Science that provide more information to help you decide [https://www.sciencemag.org/news/2020/03/would-everyone-wearing-face-masks-help-us-slow-pandemic#](https://www.sciencemag.org/news/2020/03/would-everyone-wearing-face-masks-help-us-slow-pandemic#)

-_Note: This is very nice article and I agree with much of it.
+_Note: The New York Times article is very nice article and I agree with much of it.
 However, at some point this artile cited a report that said somthing like "classified data from the Chinese government indicated that a third of people tested positive could be silent carriers."
 I don't believe that's classified.
 I think the Chinese government has done a great job of communicating accurate information about COVID-19 to the general public and people are well aware of asymptomatic cases._

 ## When and what kind of facemasks to wear